Valentine’s Day Sugar Cookies

 Valentine's Day Sugar Cookies

-Just so you know, that’s pretty much the way I do things around here.
+So that, you know, is pretty much the way I do things around here.
 The most important thing is to have fun.
-Everything else just falls into place and looks pretty good when you are having fun.
+Everything else falls into place and looks pretty good when having fun.

-Can I just say that I love these glass cookie jars?
-They are called apothecary jars and I found some here and they cost only $11 each.
+Can I say that I love these glass cookie jars?
+They are called apothecary jars, and I share many of them today.
 Apothecary jars are such a fun way to display things, even cookies!

-You need the right tools, a free afternoon, and the desire to have fun.
+You need the right tools, a free afternoon, and a desire for fun.

 These Cookies Look Fancy, But You Can Make These Cookies Too!